skotov/axe-core/doc/developer-guide.md

 The following variables are defined for `Check#evaluate`:

 * `node` - `HTMLElement`  The element that the Check is run against
 * `options` - `Mixed`  Any options specific to this Check that may be necessary.
-If not specified by the user at run-time or configure-time; it will use `options` as defined by the Check's JSON file.
+If not specified by the user at run-time or configure-time, it will use `options` as defined by the Check's JSON file.
 * `this.data()` - `Function`  Free-form data that either the Check message requires or is presented as `data` in the CheckResult object.
 Subsequent calls to `this.data()` will overwrite previous.
 See [aria-valid-attr](../lib/checks/aria/valid-attr.js) for example usage.
 * `this.relatedNodes()` - `Function`  Array or NodeList of elements that are related to this Check.
 For example the [duplicate-id](../lib/checks/shared/duplicate-id.js) Check will add all Elements which share the same ID.
 * `commons` - Common functions that may be used across multiple Checks.
 See [Common Functions](#common-functions) for more information.